Necrolesian/morrowind-mod-list/list.md

 This mod puts a stop to that by making all that stuff that should be owned actually owned.
 Now you'll have to go dungeon delving for your loot instead of clearing out half of Balmora for free.
 Of course, you can always steal stuff, but you'll no longer be up to your ass in freebies within 100 feet of fast travel locations.
 This is a real balance and difficulty improvement.

 There's an .esm version and an .esp version of the mod, and you should only use one.
 The .esm version is safer from a compatibility standpoint (to ensure that other mods that touch the affected objects take priority), so just use the .esm.
 It should load immediately after Patch for Purists.esm, before your other .esms.

+Also, if you didn't enable the OO patch from Divayth Fyr Puzzle Fixed from earlier, go ahead and do so now.

 ## BTB's Game Improvements - Necro Edit ([Nexus](https://www.nexusmods.com/morrowind/mods/47129), [Moddinghall](https://mw.moddinghall.com/file/117-btbs-game-improvements-necro-edit))